JetBrains/intellij-plugin-verifier/intellij-plugin-verifier/verifier-test/src/test/resources/exampleDocumentedProblems.md

 : It is a comment why
-`com.some.Class` class now extends `com.some.other.Class` and inherits its final method `methodName(int, String)` : It is a comment why
+`com.some.Class` class now extends `com.some.other.Class` and inherits its final method `methodName(int, String)` : It is a comment why `com.some.Class.someMarkedMethod` method `com.some.Parameter` parameter marked @`com.some.Annotation` : It is a comment why
+`com.some.Class` class type parameter T added
+: It is a comment why
+`com.some.Class` superclass changed from `com.some.old.Super` to `com.some.new.Super`
+: It is a comment why